StephenPierzchajlo/COVID-19---Canada/COVID_Canada.md

 ================
 Stephen Pierzchajlo

-The easiest way to follow the COVID-19 pandemic is to download the data for yourself and decide what level of analysis you want to engage in.
-Because I am from Canada, I decided I wanted to follow the pandemic at a Canadian province level. <br> In this analysis, I’ll demonstrate how easy it is to set up a script that automatically takes COVID-19 data for the entire world, reduces it to only include regions you want, and then displays some simple figures that include up-to-date cases and deaths in the region you are interested in.
-I chose this analysis because the data are not readily available in a format that can be easily visualized.
+Here I’ll demonstrate how easy it is to set up a script that automatically takes COVID-19 data for the entire world, reduces it to only include regions you want, and then displays some simple figures that include up-to-date cases and deaths.
+The data are not ready for analysis straight away, so we need to get it in shape first. <br/>

-Instead, we need to do some work to get things in shape. <br> Thus, I will take worldwide COVID-19 data and make a script that, whenever run, updates and displays COVID-19 data from Canada that contains data as recent as yesterday.
+Here, I will take worldwide COVID-19 data and make a script that, whenever run, updates and displays COVID-19 data from Canada for cases and deaths as recent as yesterday.

 ``` r
 # Load libraries